cortexlabs/cortex/docs/deployments/predictor.md

 # Predictor APIs

-You can deploy models from any Python framework by implementing Cortex's Predictor interface.
-The interface consists of an `init()` function and a `predict()` function.
-The `init()` function is responsible for preparing the model for serving, downloading vocabulary files, etc. The `predict()` function is called on every request and is responsible for responding with a prediction.
+You can deploy models from any Python framework by defining a class that implements Cortex's Predictor interface.
+The class constructor is responsible for preparing the model for serving, downloading vocabulary files, etc. The `predict()` class function is called on every request and is responsible for responding with a prediction.

 In addition to supporting Python models via the Predictor interface, Cortex can serve the following exported model formats: